rails/rails/guides/source/configuring.md

 #### `config.action_controller.perform_caching`

-Configures whether the application should perform the caching features provided by the Action Controller component or not.
+Configures whether the application should perform the caching features provided by the Action Controller component.
 Set to `false` in the development environment, `true` in production.
 If it's not specified, the default will be `true`.

 #### `config.action_controller.default_static_extension`